Acupuncture and You: Shoulder Pain Treatment

 Shoulder bursitis – a type of inflammation located in the bursa area of the shoulder joint, this primarily affects the sacs of fluid that help your joint become cushioned for specific movements.
 If you repeatedly move your arm in a rough manner, these sacs prevent and protect.
 Whether labor induced, or athletics induced, inflammation is what brings the pain to this area.

 Rotator cuff tendonitis – Any tendons or muscles in the shoulder that allow for stabilization in the joint is what they consider the rotator cuff.
 These muscles include the infraspinatus, teres minor, subscapularis, and supraspinatus.
-Sports or quick, rough movements of the shoulder can cause rotator cuff issues.
+Sports or quick, rough movements of the shoulder can cause rotator cuff issues, which will need the best sports medicine care and treatment to rehabilitate.

 Shoulder impingement syndrome – this condition is a combination of both rotator cuff tendinitis, as well as shoulder bursitis.
 The pain degree may be varying, so what one person feels as excruciating, may not be that bad to someone else.